Poison ivy, poison oak, and poison sumac are common plants. They can cause a rash in some people.

 - Wash your entire body right away.
 Use soap and water.
 Do not scrub hard.

-- Wash all clothes or other items that have come in contact.
+- Wash all clothes or other items that have come in contact with plants.

 - Bathe pets in soapy water if they have come in contact with plants.

 To avoid contact with poison ivy, oak, or sumac oils:

 - Learn what the plants look like and avoid all contact with them.